What is vulval cancer?

-At the front of the vulva is the small organ called the clitoris, which helps a woman reach a sexual climax.
+At the front of the vulva is the small organ called the clitoris.
+The clitoris helps a woman reach a sexual climax.

 The rounded area of fatty tissue in front of the pubic bone is called the mons pubis.

-The opening to the back passage, the anus, is also close to the vulva, but is separate from it.
+The opening to the back passage is the anus.
+The anus is also close to the vulva but is separate from it.
 The area of skin between the vagina and the anus is called the perineum.

-Cancer of the vulva is also called vulval cancer or vulvar cancer.
-It can start in any part of the female external sex organs.
-The most common sites are the inner edges of the outer lips (labia majora) and the inner lips (labia minora).
+Vulval cancer can start in any part of the female external sex organs.
+It most often starts in the outer lips (labia majora) or the inner lips (labia minora).

 Most vulval cancers do not form quickly.
 Usually, there is a gradual change in the cells.
 First, normal cells become abnormal.
 Then these abnormal cells may go on to develop into cancer.

-This means abnormal vulval cells.
-It does not mean cancer.
-It is the stage before a cancer has developed.
-Some of these cell changes will go away without treatment.
-Finding these abnormal cells early and having treatment (if necessary) can prevent vulval cancer.
+VIN is when abnormal cells develop on the surface of the vulva.
+It does not mean you have cancer.
+Some of these abnormal cells will go away without treatment.
+But other types of VIN need treatment.
+Finding these abnormal cells early and having treatment if needed can prevent vulval cancer.